ZZANZZAN/Alternative-exam/README.md

 3. Run the following command:
 > python get-pip.py
 ### If Linux:
 > apt install python3-pip
 ***
 To run the program, execute the following commands in the terminal:

-> pip install pandas numpy scikit-learn soundfile tkinter
+> pip install numpy scikit-learn soundfile tkinter

+If the Pandas library you have has a version greater than 1.0.1, then delete it:
+> pip uninstall pandas

+And install version 1.0.1 (If you did not have this library installed, then run only this command):
+> pip install pandas==1.0.1

 after installing the libraries, you can run the program.
 ***